MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-L-Waterfront-Facilities/part-127-Waterfront-Facilities-Handling-Liquefied-Natural-Gas-Liquefied-Hazardous-Gas/subpart-B-Waterfront-Facilities-Handling-Liquefied-Natural-Gas/subjectgroup-ECFR612966b04072264-Firefighting/section-127.617.md

 ##### § 127.617 Hotwork. #####

-Link to an amendment published at 87 FR 5691, Feb.
-2, 2022.
+The operator must ensure that no person conducts welding, torch cutting, or other hotwork unless that person has a permit from the COTP.

-The operator shall ensure that no person conducts welding, torch cutting, or other hotwork unless that person has a permit from the COTP.
+[CGD 78-038, 53 FR 3376, Feb.
+7, 1988, as amended by USCG-2019-0444, 87 FR 5691, Feb.
+2, 2022]